Saketh1196/Programming/README.md

 ## A. Image Classification

 In this project, Images are loaded from the fashion MNIST dataset and is checked whether the images are correctly classified according to the given labels using the libraries 'keras' and 'Tensorflow'.
+They are further classified and trained under train and test images to obtain the desired results.

 - Tensorflow library
  ```